MohammadAlieye/MIM-Task/README.md

 Scheduled Notifications: Schedule notifications for specific times using a date and time picker.
 Custom Content: Enjoy customized content in notifications for a personalized experience.
 # Plus Points
-We've incorporated streams to enhance the user experience.
+I've made a third tab to show you the working of streams.
 You'll find them seamlessly integrated throughout the app, providing real-time updates and a smooth, interactive feel.

 # Testing Disclaimer
 Regrettably, we couldn't test the Apple Sign-In feature due to a lack of access to a Mac.
 However, we've included the feature for you to explore.